 Getting Tools to Help Yourself

 If you need help managing your reactions or frustrations, please contact us.
 We can meet in the privacy of our office.
-If needed, I will provide documentation verifying completion for either your place of employment or attorney.
+I can provide documentation verifying completion for either your place of employment or attorney if that is needed.
 During our time, we will utilize cognitive behavioral therapy (CBT) and provide practical tools to help manage your symptoms and behaviors.
 We will also work to uncover what may be driving your anger so you can resolve any hidden emotion and return your life to balance.